akirasteam-com/docs-template/README.md

 ### Common Issues

-1. **404 Error**: Ensure your web server is correctly configured to point to the `docs.akirasteam.com` directory.
+1. **404 Error**: Ensure your web server is correctly configured to point to the `docs-template` directory.

 ### Logs and Debugging